123randomuser321/Zitatespucker-example-nds/README.txt

 This frontend also does not automatically truncate anything (aka is just keeps printing in the next line), so bear that in mind, too.

-The 'author' string is not expected to be more than 32 characters long.
+The 'author' string is not expected to be more than 32 characters long (31 if 'comment' exists).

 The filename to look up is hardcoded, but you probably expected that (hint: 'zitate.json').